 How do I know I have bacterial vaginosis and what are the symptoms of BV?

-Around half of women with BV do not have any symptoms, but if you do have them it tends to be an abnormal vaginal discharge.
+Around half of people with BV do not have any symptoms, but if you do, it tends to be an abnormal vaginal discharge.

 What does BV discharge smell like?